ori-drs/tlio/README.md

 ├── train.txt
 ├── val.txt
 ├── seq1
-│   ├── atttitude.txt
+│   ├── attitude.txt
 │   ├── calib_state.txt
 │   ├── evolving_state.txt
 │   └── data.hdf5
 ├── seq22
-│   ├── atttitude.txt
+│   ├── attitude.txt
 │   ├── calib_state.txt
 │   ├── evolving_state.txt
 │   └── data.hdf5
 ...
 ```

 `data.hdf5` contains raw and calibrated IMU data and processed ground truth data.
-It is used for both the network and the filter. `calib_state.txt` contains calibration states from VIO and is used for filter initialization. `atttitude.txt` and `evolving_state.txt` are the outputs from AHRS attitude filter and VIO pose estimates.
+It is used for both the network and the filter. `calib_state.txt` contains calibration states from VIO and is used for filter initialization. `attitude.txt` and `evolving_state.txt` are the outputs from AHRS attitude filter and VIO pose estimates.
 These are not used by the filter, but loaded for comparison / debug purposes.

 The generation of `data.hdf5` is specified in `gen_fb_data.py`, which requires interpolated stamped IMU measurement files and time-aligned VIO states files.
 The user can generate his/her own dataset with a different procedure to obtain the same fields to be used for network training and filter inputs.